JeroldGomez/e-commerce-website-optimization-analysis/README.md

 |--------|-------|---------|
 | 93903  | 63049 | 15886   |

-The bar plot below illustrates the gender distribution:
+The bar plot below illustrates the gender distribution, this visualization was created using Tableau to create more appealing visualizations.

 ![gender_distribution](https://github.com/JeroldGomez/E-Commerce-Website-Optimization-Analysis/assets/106787297/a795e176-2a2c-47fd-a904-7b75a4f148e0)